-- a) Confirming the taught module marks achieved, including any resit marks presented to the Board, and awarding credit. - b) Confirming dissertation/project marks. - c) Confirming any opportunities for resubmission of the dissertation. - d) Considering each student's marks' profile so that they can be advised on the range of possible award outcomes, including whether it is possible for them to make use of dissertation credits - e) Confirm the assessment for the clinical elements
+- a) Confirming the taught module marks achieved, including any resit marks presented to the Board, and awarding credit. - b) Confirming dissertation/project marks. - c) Confirming any opportunities for second attempts at the assessment for modules, including resubmission of the dissertation.